HabanaAI/vllm-fork/.cd/README.md

 ### 2. **Running the Server with a Benchmark**

-   To easly initate benchmark dedicated for a specific model using default parameters, use the `--profile benchmark up` option with Docker Compose:
+   To easily initiate benchmark dedicated for a specific model using default parameters, use the `--profile benchmark up` option with Docker Compose:

    ```bash
    cd vllm-fork/.cd/